bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 You can read more about BTRFS mount options on [btrfs.wIki.kernel.org](https://btrfs.wiki.kernel.org/index.php/Mount_options)

 > **N.B.!**
-> **DO NOT USE** option `nodatacow`!
+> - *Do not use option `nodatacow`!
 It is widely recommended over the internet by random idiots but the thruth is - perfomance gained from this option is usually about zero.
 But it will ruin most advantages of BTRFS!
-For examle it will disable compression.
+For examle it will disable compression.*

-> **DO NOT USE** option `nodirtime`.
+> - *Do not use option `nodirtime`.
 It is very common in tutorials but you don't need it.
-I thought everybody knew that `noatime` automatically implements `nodirtime`.
+I thought everybody knew that `noatime` automatically implements `nodirtime`.*

-> **DO NOT USE**  "continuous trim" with `discard` option.
+> - *Do not use  "continuous trim" with `discard` option.
 This is stupid and will slow down your iops.
 Use periodic trim.
-For example once a week - thats enough for desktop.
+For example once a week - thats enough for desktop.*

-> **DO NOT USE** `/tmp`, `/var/log`, e.t.c in `tmpfs` for "prolonging" SSD life.
-It really doesn't affect SSDs life but can cause you a lot of problems with some applications.
+> - *Do not use `/tmp`, `/var/log`, e.t.c in `tmpfs` for "prolonging" SSD life.
+It really doesn't affect SSDs life but can cause you a lot of problems with some applications.*

 Save and reboot when you'll be done.